aspork42/speaker/README.md

 This uses a D1 Mini WIFI module, an Adafruit MAX 98357A I2S Audio DAC & amplifier, and a custom PCB.

+Most of the base software is from Mr. DIY and all the write-ups can be found on his GitLab page: https://gitlab.com/MrDIYca/mrdiy-audio-notifier

 STP files are located on Thingiverse: https://www.thingiverse.com/thing:4590242

 ![PCB mounted inside base unit](PCBinBase.png)